Contract said ‘no encumbrances’ but this is Thailand, the scammers are Brits and officials are ‘in their pocket’

 ‘I need to warn the Chinese’

-Laurence Smith was a former programme designer and lead facilitator of communication skills for KPMG (China) He is now communicating to Chinese buyers not to be fooled by the country’s warm and friendly nature – claiming it can equally be cruel and corrupt.
+Laurence Smith was a former programme designer and lead facilitator of communication skills for KPMG (China) He is now communicating to Chinese buyers,and everyone else for that matter, not to be fooled by the country’s warm and friendly nature – claiming it can equally be cruel and corrupt.

-The actual scam was carried out by foreigners – in this case Brits – and that is normally the case.
+The actual scam are usually carried out by foreigners – in this case a Brit – and that is normally the case.
 But, claims Mr. Smith, for their own reward Thai lawyers, land office officials, and even a judge happily joined in.

 He is echoing the views of Irishman Colin Vard and Briton Ian Rance, who had their life savings invested in property in Phuket stolen from them.